scerruti/JCoDroneEdu/README.md

 # CoDrone EDU Java API

-> ⚠️ **DEVELOPMENT STATUS** ⚠️
-> This project is currently under active development and is **not yet available for download or use**.
-The API is incomplete and subject to significant changes.
-Please check back later for release announcements.

 🎓 **Educational Java API for CoDrone EDU** - A comprehensive programming interface designed specifically for robotics education with full Python API parity, extensive sensor support, LED control, flight patterns, and AP Computer Science A compliance.

 ---